yesiamrocks/cssanimation.io/SECURITY.md

 # Security Policy

-Thank you for your interest in improving the security of [cssanimation.io](https://github.com/yesiamrocks/cssanimation.io).
+Thank you for your interest in improving the security of [{css}animation](https://github.com/yesiamrocks/cssanimation).
 We value and appreciate responsible security disclosures and are committed to resolving any legitimate issues in a timely manner.

 ## Scope

-This policy applies only to vulnerabilities found within the codebase of this repository (`cssanimation.io`).
+This policy applies only to vulnerabilities found within the codebase of this repository (`cssanimation`).
 Issues in third-party dependencies should be reported to their respective maintainers.

 ## Supported Versions